What Does the Evidence Say About High Frequency Training?

 Is training each muscle 3 times a week better than twice?

 Marginally, at best.
-The biggest hypertrophy gain comes from moving from 1x to 2x per week.
-The Yue et al. (2018) analysis suggests diminishing returns beyond twice per week.
-Three times per week can work well for strength-focused programs (more skill practice) but isn't clearly superior for muscle growth if volume is equated.
+The biggest, best-supported hypertrophy gain comes from moving from 1x to 2x per week.
+Schoenfeld et al. (2016) concluded that whether three times per week beats twice per week remains undetermined, and volume-equated studies generally show small differences.
+Three times per week can work well for strength-focused programs (more skill practice) but isn't clearly superior for muscle growth when volume is equated.

 Can I train the same muscle two days in a row?